JohnnyMuhindoBahavira-Collab/menkao-rainfall-chirps/README.md

 ## What this repository reproduces

-The scripts reproduce the analytical workflow corresponding to the first eight analytical packs:
+The scripts reproduce the analytical workflow corresponding to eight analytical packs:

 1. Data audit and descriptive climatology
 2. Trends and break diagnostics